-- Actively participate in the City of Costa Mesa’s Arts & Culture Master Plan process
+- Create an action plan to propose to City staff, based on the City of Costa Mesa’s Arts & Culture Master Plan.

 - Award a minimum of five (5) grants through the Cultural Arts Committee Grant Program to benefit local arts and artist organizations

-- Pursue four (4) local businesses to sponsor a utility box, growing the Utility Box Beautification Project
+- Pursue six (6) local businesses to sponsor a utility box, growing the Utility Box Art Program.

 - Install eight (8) new utility boxes art vinyl wraps

-- Increase the Costa Mesa Directory of the Arts (a yellow pages for art) submissions to include 100 local artist and art businesses
+- Increase the Costa Mesa Directory of the Arts (a yellow pages for art) submissions to include 125 local artist and art businesses.

-- Host the 4th annual ARTventure signature event and feature multiple forms of art and entertainment
+- Host the 6th annual ARTventure signature event and feature multiple forms of art and entertainment.